 ESD: A place where people do great work and make a difference

-The San José Environmental Services Department (ESD) is a place where people do great work and make a difference.
+The San José Environmental Services Department (ESD) provides essential services to protect public health and the environment.
+It is a place where people do great work and make a difference.
 To see some of the first-rate work ESDers have accomplished in the past fiscal year, review the ESD 2019 Annual Report.
 For more information, please visit www.sjenvironment.org or @sjenvironment on Twitter, Facebook and Instagram.
 Join us to make a difference!

 Every day we deliver world-class utility programs and services.
 Come join our award-winning team!

 What we do

 ESD manages award-winning programs and initiatives including Climate Smart San José; garbage and recycling services; watershed protection and pollution prevention; municipal drinking water and recycled water; sustainability initiatives; and the operation and $1.4 billion modernization of the San José-Santa Clara Regional Wastewater Facility (RWF).
 ESD’s mission is to deliver world-class utility services and programs to improve our health, environment and economy.
 ESD has an operational budget of $300 million.